Graduate Students Engage in Communication Research

 By participating in local and regional professional conferences, School of Communication graduate students are honing their research skills and actively preparing themselves for successful careers after graduation.

-For additional information on Point Park University's graduate programs, contact the Office of Graduate and Adult Enrollment at 412-392-3808 or email email@example.com.
+For additional information on Point Park University's graduate programs, contact the Office of Graduate Admission at 412-392-3808 or email email@example.com.